As parents, we often fail to understand just how fast time flies.

 And for this reason, along with a few others, I realised it was the time we needed a home base where he could have his own bedroom, and this is exactly why we have returned to Australia to achieve this.

-Even with the extreme love I have for my near teenage boy, I have learnt to understand that there is the time he just wants to remain at home as I leave the house for my personal errands.
+Even with the extreme love I have for my near teenage boy, I have learnt to understand that there is the time he just wants to remain at home as I leave the house for a short time for my personal errands.
 I am more sensitive to his needs as he is virtually a teenager.
-So I no longer have to drag him along with me to supermarkets or meetings against his wish for some “alone time”.
+So I no longer have to drag him along with me against his wish for some “alone time”.

 2. Public image is very important to kids